microsoft/dstoolkit-mlops-base/docs/how-to/GeneralDocumentation.md

 ## How to use

 Examples of core machine learning scripts like training, scoring, etc are saved in **_src_**.
-The other scripts that managed the core scripts by, for instance, sending to training compute target, to ask, registering a model, etc are all stored in **_operation/execution_**.
+The other scripts that managed the core scripts by, for instance, sending to training compute target, to ask, registering a model, etc are all stored in **_mlops_**.
 The folder contains some examples using the azureml python sdk.
 It is also possible to use the azure-cli to handle the execution of the core scripts, which is the preferred option by DevOps engineers usually.

 To use the scripts on your local machine, add the azure ml workspace credentials in a **config.json** file in the root directory and **very important (!)** add it to the gitignore file, if it is not present already.